poweradmin/poweradmin-docs/docs/user-guide/reverse-dns.md

 ## Permissions and Access Control

-The Batch PTR Records feature follows PowerAdmin's permission system:
+The Batch PTR Records feature follows Poweradmin's permission system:

 1. **Required Feature Flag**:
-   - The `add_reverse_record` option must be enabled in the PowerAdmin configuration
+   - The `add_reverse_record` option must be enabled in the Poweradmin configuration

 2. **Required User Permissions**:
    - Either the `zone_content_edit_own` or `zone_content_edit_others` permission is required to access this feature